EsraKumbasar/StudentManagementSystem/README.md

 # Student Management System
 In this project, the student management system was coded using C # language.

+## Log in
- When opening the project, the username should be
+When opening the project, the username should be 'admin' and the password should be '12345' for login.
- ## 'admin'
- and the password should be
- ## '12345'
- for login.